vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 CHAPTER IV

-A careful study of the works of Abhinava and those of Kșemarāja gives a sufficiently clear idea of the personality of Kșemarāja as separate from that of his younger contemporary Kṣemendra.
+A careful study of the works of Abhinava and those of Kṣemarāja gives a sufficiently clear idea of the personality of Kṣemarāja as separate from that of his younger contemporary Kṣemendra.
 We have represented the Tantrāloka to be a production of the first period of Abhinava's literary activity to which the Krama Stotra belongs.
 It must have, therefore, been written in about 990 A. D. At that time Ksemarāja, the first-mentioned cousin of Abhinava, was sufficiently educated to understand the intri cacies of the monistic Tantras so as to be prompted to join others in requesting Abhinava to write the Tantrāloka :

 "Anye pitryyatanayāḥ śivasaktiśubhrāh